verse-lab/FORCE/README.md

 # FORCE (First-Order synthesiser via oRthogonal sliCEs)

-This repository contains the implementation of FORCE, a tool for synthesizing first-order formulas from a set of FO structures (as examples); with the integration in [DuoAI](https://github.com/VeriGu/DuoAI).
+This [repository](https://github.com/verse-lab/FORCE) contains the implementation of FORCE, a tool for synthesizing first-order formulas from a set of FO structures (as examples); with the integration in [DuoAI](https://github.com/VeriGu/DuoAI).

-## The supplementary material of the paper is at [this appendix](https://github.com/verse-lab/FORCE/blob/main/appendix.pdf).
+The research paper for FORCE is "Inductive First-Order Formula Synthesis by ASP: A Case Study in Invariant Inference", to appear in ICLP 2025.

 ## Dependencies